vincaspetraitis00-dev/attraxbet-docs/docs/index.md

 		</div>
 	</div>
 	<p>
-		Attrax.Bet is a decentralized casino built on the Abstract blockchain — designed for players who value transparency, fairness, and a little frosty fun.
+		Attrax Bet is a decentralized casino built on and for the Abstract community — designed for players who value transparency, fairness, and a little frosty fun.
 	</p>
 </div>